funkybob/knights-templater/docs/loader.rst

    Relative paths are resolved relative to CWD.

-.. py:function:: load_template(name)
+.. py:function:: load_template(name, paths=None, raw=False)

    Loads and compiles a template from ``name``.

-   Searches PATHS for a template matching the name.
+   Searches paths for a template matching the name.
+If ``paths`` is not supplied, it will use ``PATHS``.

-   Relative names are supported, but can not result in paths outside those in the PATHS list.
+   If a matching file can not be found None is returned.

-   Returns either the compiled template class, or None.
+   If ``raw`` is True, the template class will be returned, not an instance.